 Criminal Justice and Addictions Counseling with Rapport, Communication and Transformational CBT Work.

-Content/Purpose: Participants will learn new and different methods to help clients recover, explore and resolve issues due to cognitive errors.
-In addition, participants will learn to identify, explore and resolve treatment issues, learn preferred learning styles of clients, learn about and be able to use 12 deletion, distortion and generalization communication errors.
-Participants will learn to use Socratic Questioning to create new belief and behavior change models.
+Content/Purpose: Participants will be able to describe and use new and different methods to help clients explore and resolve SUD issues due to cognitive errors.
+In addition, participants will be able to identify, explore and resolve treatment issues, preferred learning styles of clients, be able to use 12 deletion, distortion and generalization communication errors.
+Participants will be able to use Socratic Questioning to create new belief and behavior change models.

-Target Audience: Counselor I or II (CADC, CRADC, CSADC, CAADC) Preventionist I or II, CARS I or II, MISA I or II, PCGC II, CCJP I or II, CAAP I, CRSS I or II, MAATP I or II, NCRS II, CFPP II, CVSS II, CPRS I or II IC&RC Certified Substance Abuse Counselors (CSAC), Certified Criminal Justice and Addictions Professionals (CCJP), applicants, those with other State of Illinois professional credentials and anyone involved in the human services professions.
+Target Audience: Check https://www.naadac.org/naadac-ce-acceptance.
+Counselor I or II (CADC, CRADC, CSADC, CAADC) Preventionist I or II, CARS I or II, MISA I or II, PCGC II, CCJP I or II, CAAP I, CRSS I or II, MAATP I or II, NCRS II, CFPP II, CVSS II, CPRS I or II IC&RC Certified Substance Abuse Counselors (CSAC), Certified Criminal Justice and Addictions Professionals (CCJP), applicants, etc. NASW members should check with their local affiliate.

 Date: Self-paced, home study.